-AEW fans have been discussing MJF’s wild Double or Nothing weekend ever since he no-showed fan fest event the day before the show.
+AEW fans have been discussing MJF’s wild Double or Nothing weekend ever since he no-showed a fan fest event the day before the show.
 Things quickly snowballed into speculation that Max would not show up for his scheduled match against Wardlow.
 Eventually, his alleged grievances were brought out on television as a storyline.

 If AEW planned everything all along, they did so at significant expense.
 Many fans paid big money to meet MJF at the fan fest event.
 The number of dollars they risked by pulling such a move would have been astonishing.